ndeutschmann/zunis/doc_build/getting-started.rst

 Getting started
 ===============

-The most basic usage of this library is using the default integrator class as follows
+The most basic usage of this library is using the default integrator API as follows

 .. code-block:: python

     import torch
-    from zunis.integration import DefaultIntegrator
+    from zunis.integration import Integrator

     device = torch.device("cuda")